opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/why_cant_an_eip_be_pinged.rst

 Symptom
 -------

-After you purchase an EIP and bind it to an ECS, the ping operation to the EIP fails, or the ECS fails to access the Internet.
+After you purchase an EIP and bind it to an ECS, the EIP cannot be pinged on a local server or other cloud servers.

 Fault Locating
 --------------